simonmichael/hledger_site/src/install.md

     cabal install hledger hledger-ui hledger-web --constraint 'ram<0' --allow-newer containers --overwrite-policy=always

-But as of 2026-06 these can't be relied on;
+But as of 2026-06 this can't be relied and should be avodied.
-instead, you should get a copy of the hledger source and build from there (described below).
+Instead, get a copy of the hledger source and build from there, as described below.
-This applies build hints which (a) work around current ecosystem breakages and (b) avoid some dependency-related hledger bugs.
+This will work around current ecosystem breakages and avoid some dependency-related hledger bugs.

 ### On Mac